ohanhi/elm-native-ui/README.md

 In the long term, not necessarily.
 The ultimate goal would be for Elm Native UI to be a standalone project, complete with the mobile platform groundwork that has been put into React Native already.
 It has not been fully assessed how much work this would in reality entail.

+Addendum 2017-10-17: [elm-ios](https://github.com/pzp1997/elm-ios) was a Google Summer of Code project that explored this idea for iOS.

 ## Get it running

 ### Caution: Experimental software!

-The newest version of Elm Native UI is using an alpha release of Elm, but it no longer depends on a modified compiler and core.
+Elm Native UI may get breaking changes at any time, and it might only work with an older version of React Native.

 ### Actually getting it running